 Click below to view the Malik Ambar video

-Fannie Lou Hamer was born on October 6th, 1917 in Montgomery County, Mississippi.
-The daughter of sharecroppers; her attention went to helping her family earn money to survive at the age of six.
-At the age of twelve she dropped out of school to work full-time with her family.
-In 1944 Miss.
-Hamer would marry Mr. Perry “Pap” Hamer, and the couple worked as sharecroppers on a cotton plantation in Ruleville, Mississippi.
-They never had children because Miss.
-Hamer was having surgery to remove a tumor and the doctor gave her a hysterectomy as well.
+On October 6, 1917, Fannie Lou Hamer was born on in Montgomery County, Mississippi.
+At the age of six, she started working to help her family earn money to survive.
+At twelve, she dropped out of school to work full-time with her family.
+In 1944, Fannie would marry Mr. Perry “Pap” Hamer, and the couple worked as sharecroppers on a cotton plantation in Ruleville, Mississippi.
+They never had children because Fannie was unknowingly given a hysterectomy during surgery to remove a tumor.
 This act was against her will and a violation of her human rights.

 The summer of 1962 would change her life forever.
 She attended a meeting where blacks were protesting the poll tax used to keep them from voting.
 After attending the meeting she decided to dedicate herself to helping end the oppression.
-In 1962 she traveled with 17 others to Indianola, Mississippi to the courthouse to oppose the poll tax.
+In 1962, she traveled with 17 other people to Indianola, Mississippi to the courthouse to oppose the poll tax.
 They were met with resistance by the local law enforcement officers.
-As a result of fighting against the poll tax, Miss.
-Hamer was fired from her job and kicked off the plantation where she lived for 20 years.
+Because Fannie was fighting against the poll tax she was fired from her job and kicked off the plantation where she lived for 20 years.
 Those actions did not deter her one bit, she spoke about the incident stating; “They kicked me off the plantation, they set me free.
 It’s the best thing that could happen.
 Now I can work for my people.”

-The rest of Miss.
-Hamer’s life was dedicated to the Civil Rights movement.
-Her next step was working with The Students Nonviolent Coordinating Committee (SNCC).
-They often joined together to fight racial segregation against the local whites of the towns they were working.
-During her fight for justice, she was beaten, arrested, threatened and shot at; but Ms. Hamer pressed on.
-In 1963 she was severely injured while in custody in a Winona County, Jail.
-Fannie and others were beaten while in police custody.
-She suffered kidney damage as a result of the brutality.
-Despite the constant violence Miss.
-Hamer still pushed on.
+The rest of Fannie’s life was dedicated to the Civil Rights movement.
+She worked with The Students Nonviolent Coordinating Committee (SNCC).
+They often joined together to fight segregation in the local towns they visited.
+During her fight for justice, she was beaten, arrested, threatened, and shot at; but Fannie pressed on.
+In 1963, she was severely injured while in police custody.
+Fannie was beaten by the police, suffering kidney damage as a result of the brutality.
+Despite the constant violence, Fannie still fought for her people.
 She helped to fund the Mississippi Freedom Democratic Party in 1964, which opposed an all-white delegation.
-During a televised convention session, Miss.
-Hamer brought national attention to the plight of the blacks in Mississippi.
-In 1954 she would run for congress but was unsuccessful in her efforts.
+During a televised convention session, Fannie brought national attention to the plight of the blacks in Mississippi.
+Later in 1964, she would run for congress but was unsuccessful in her efforts.

-Miss.
-Hamer and other black organizations worked to create business opportunities and child care for the black families in Mississippi.
-In 1971 she helped create the National Women’s Political Caucus to help organize her people politically.
-In 1976 she was diagnosed with breast cancer but never stopped fighting for her rights.
-Miss.
-Hamer died in 1977 leaving behind a legacy as a hero, a champion and an inspiration to us all.
-She stood toe to toe with oppression and cancer but never backed down.
-She refused to live and think like a slave; she was a proud free black woman.
-She stood for our rights then, so we can stand for our rights now.
-Miss.
-Fannie Lou Hamer, we stand on your shoulders.
+Fannie worked with a number of black organizations to create business opportunities and child care for black families in Mississippi.
+In 1971, she helped create the National Women’s Political Caucus to organize her people politically.
+In 1976, she was diagnosed with breast cancer but continued fighting for civil rights.
+Fannie Lou Hamer died in 1977 leaving behind a legacy as a hero, a champion, and an inspiration to us all.
+She stood toe-to-toe with oppression and cancer, but never backed down.
+She refused to live and think like a slave.
+She was a proud free black woman.
+She stood up for our rights then so that we can stand for our rights now.
+Mrs. Fannie Lou Hamer, we proudly stand on your shoulders.

 On June 29, 1941, Stokley Carmichael was born in Port of Spain, Trinidad & Tobago.
 His parents migrated to the United States when he was just an infant.
 He would live with his grandparent’s until the age of 11 when he joined his parents in the United States.
 His mother worked as a stewardess on a steamship, and his father was a carpenter and a cab driver.
 Carmichael believed his father worked himself to death chasing the American dream.
 His father was a hard-working man who died in his 40’s.
 In 1954 Carmichael gained his American citizenship at the age of 13; around that same time his family moved to the Morris Park neighborhood in the Bronx, New York.